Just so you know, we are a participant in the Amazon Services LLC Associates Program and may collect a share from the links on this page.

 - Place all of the fried ingredients in the blender in batches, adding enough water to get it to puree the sauce smoothly.
 Transfer to the bowl with the chile sauce and stir to incorporate.

 - In a large pot, set to medium heat, pour in the mole sauce.
 Reduce heat to low and simmer for 20 minutes stirring constabtly.
 When you see the fat rise to the top of the sauce then you add the piloncillo, vegetable bouillon, and chocolate.
-Simmer another 20 minutes, stirring constantly, until the piloncilo and chocolate completely dissolves.
+Simmer another 20 minutes, stirring constantly, until the piloncilo and chocolate completely dissolve.

 - Taste and adjust seasosing with salt and pepper if needed.
 Let cool in pot.
 Now it is ready to use or store.